-Astros hit 3 homers, beat Tigers 6-3 as Sanchez exits early
+Astros hit 3 homers, beat Tigers 6-3; Sanchez, Correa to IL

 TRAINER’S ROOM

-Astros: SS Carlos Correa was out of the lineup after leaving Monday night’s game after the first inning with back discomfort.
-Manager A.J.
-Hinch said it could be several days before Correa is ready to return and that he might be headed for the injured list. … RHP Josh James (right shoulder soreness) is improving and could begin a rehabilitation assignment soon.
+Astros: RHP Josh James (right shoulder soreness) is improving and could begin a rehabilitation assignment soon.
 Hinch said James, who has been out since July 23, likely won’t rejoin the team until September.

 UP NEXT